NCREIF Academy Course Sequence Guidance

 The Academy courses can be taken in any order, but for the optimal experience there is a recommended sequence.

 We strongly advise you to start with Essentials of Institutional Real Estate; it is the foundational course covering a wide swath of concepts reviewed at a high-level.
-Next, we recommend Asset and Debt Valuation and Space Markets Analysis.
+Next, we recommend Asset and Debt Valuation and Real Estate Case Studies: Analyzing Sector and Market Dynamics.
 These courses discuss how to evaluate the market for, and viability of a property and estimate its value.
 The Investment Analysis & Due Diligence course complements these two courses by diving into the analysis of a specific asset by projecting its cash flows and expected return as well as evaluating its risk and performing due diligence.
 Whereas Investment Analysis is more of a “bottom up” approach to evaluating an asset, the Institutional Portfolio Construction & Strategy course takes a “top down” approach to evaluating how to allocate funds in a multi-asset portfolio and diversify across property sectors and geographic areas.

 Finally, our two Structuring courses tie the above into creating and communicating specific investment programs.
 Real Estate Fund Formation is the more foundational of the two, with Key Terms and Fee Structures going further into specific and nuanced issues you may face when creating and evaluating investment vehicles.

 We strongly advise you to start with Essentials of Institutional Real Estate; it is the foundational course covering a wide swath of concepts reviewed at a high-level.
-Next, we recommend Asset and Debt Valuation and Space Markets Analysis.
+Next, we recommend Asset and Debt Valuation and Real Estate Case Studies: Analyzing Sector and Market Dynamics.
 These courses discuss how to evaluate the market for, and viability of a property and estimate its value.
 The Investment Analysis & Due Diligence course complements these two courses by diving into the analysis of a specific asset by projecting its cash flows and expected return as well as evaluating its risk and performing due diligence.
 Whereas Investment Analysis is more of a “bottom up” approach to evaluating an asset, the Institutional Portfolio Construction & Strategy course takes a “top down” approach to evaluating how to allocate funds in a multi-asset portfolio and diversify across property sectors and geographic areas.

 Finally, our two Structuring courses tie the above into creating and communicating specific investment programs.
 Real Estate Fund Formation is the more foundational of the two, with Key Terms and Fee Structures going further into specific and nuanced issues you may face when creating and evaluating investment vehicles.